Join us at TCU for the Certified Public Communicator® Program

 The Certified Public Communicator® Program at TCU offers leadership training and rigorous post-baccalaureate education for public information managers and communication professionals working for cities, counties, school districts, and other public and public-private agencies and organizations.
 With the Texas Association of Municipal Information Officers as a partner, the program encompasses the complexities, challenges, and importance of public communication to citizens and stakeholders.

-The cost for the 95-hour program—including tuition, hotel lodging during summers, and course materials—is $4,250.
+The cost for the 95-hour program—including tuition, some meals and course materials—is $3,450.
 Click here to register for the next open CPC cohort.

 What You’ll Learn